Canada

 Climate

-The climate of Canada varies from region to region.
-Cold Arctic climate is found in the north, while temperate climate is found in the southern parts.
+The climate varies significantly across regions.
+Arctic conditions dominate the north, while temperate weather is experienced in the southern provinces.

 Early History